Shopify/polaris/polaris.shopify.com/content/components/actions/button-group.md

     description: Use to emphasize several buttons as a thematically-related set among other controls.
   - fileName: button-group-outline-with-segmented-buttons.tsx
     title: Outline with segmented buttons
-    description: Use to emphasize several buttons as a thematically-related set among other controls.
+    description: Use to emphasize several buttons as a thematically-related set against shaded or colorful backgrounds.
+  - fileName: button-group-pressed-with-segmented-buttons.tsx
+    title: Pressed with segmented buttons
+    description: Pressed buttons can be used in combination to create a toggle for other parts of the user interface.
 ---

 ## Best practices